jenova-marie/ninshubur/README.md

 ### *The Faithful Messenger of the Temple of Inanna's Light*

-*A Discord scribe with strict, narrow attention: she preserves only the words of the High Priestesses (and Jenova, for context), gathered into PostgreSQL, organized by Claude Haiku, and made searchable through Voyage AI embeddings stored in Qdrant.*
+*A small command-line scribe who, when summoned, gathers the words of the High Priestesses (and Jenova, for context) into PostgreSQL, organizes them with Claude Haiku, and makes them searchable through Voyage AI embeddings stored in Qdrant.*

-**🕊️ Ninshubur is consent-first by design.** She does not scrape the congregation — only the explicitly-listed sacred speakers in `USER_IDS`.
+**🕊️ Ninshubur is consent-first by design.** She archives only the explicitly-listed sacred speakers in `USER_IDS` — never the wider congregation.

+**⏸️ Ninshubur is not a live monitor.** She is a CLI tool.
+She does not sit in the Temple's guild watching messages stream by, does not subscribe to gateway events, does not run in the background.
+She only reads Discord when Jenova explicitly types a command like `pnpm cli backfill`.
+Between invocations she is asleep — no process, no connection, no listening.

 ✦ ─────────────────────────────────── ✦